-RomReal is, according to the present strategy plan, focusing on land value enhancing activities in order to improve the shareholder value.
-Key action points are increased & more professional sales & marketing efforts, if required some infrastructure investments and engaging more resources into regulation processes.
-The Company is fully financed without any external debt, and when/if certain additional disposals are realized, a potential re-distribution of cash to the shareholders will become a priority.
+RomReal, according to the strategy, is focusing on land value enhancing activities in order to improve the shareholder value and exit.
+This includes, among others, increased sales & marketing efforts, and if deemed required some infra-structure investments, and more resources into regulation processes.
+The ongoing tax dispute adds uncertainty and reduces the financial flexibility.